masuday/Blupf90TutorialStandard/renum_genomic.md

 Required files
 --------------

 Single-step GBLUP (ssGBLUP) model is an extension to the animal model.
 RENUMF90 can handle ssGBLUP using a similar parameter file to the animal model with an additional option.
 Let us use the previous files.
-The following files are the same as the previous ones with different names.
+The following files are the same as those used the previous ones with different names.

 ~~~~~{language=text caption="rawdata4.txt"}
   ID006  A  1  1.0  3.0